Joshcoderx/Php-s-Anti-Virus-/README.md

-                                  Php's Anti-Virus
+**Php's Anti-Virus**:

 Php's Anti-Virus is a lightweight malware scanning and quarantine tool designed to detect and handle suspicious files.
 It scans directories for known malware, performs heuristic analysis, and monitors running processes for potential threats.

-Overview
+**Overview**:

 This project was originally created by Mokujyn.
-However, the code was incomplete, and I Joshua contributed by completing the implementation, adding key functionalities, optimizing detection mechanisms, and ensuring smooth execution.
+However, the code was incomplete, and I (Joshcoderx) contributed by completing the implementation, adding key functionalities, optimizing detection mechanisms, and ensuring smooth execution.

-Features
+**Features**:

 •	File Scanning – Identifies malware based on hash signatures.

 •	Heuristic Analysis – Detects suspicious code patterns.